-All of my work---including an overall comprehensive marketing and editorial critique---involves a “holistic” process in which I devote countless hours; the only fee model that makes financial sense is a “fixed fee” up front.
+All of my professional work involves a “holistic” process in which I devote countless hours; the only fee model that makes financial sense is a “fixed fee” up front.
 This way, there are no hourly accruals and all financial matters and concerns are settled and behind us.
 So...Let the fun begin!

 Query Letter Writing/ Review/Rewrite:

 The fee for writing an original query letter (or reviewing and rewriting an already-written query letter) is determined on a case by case basis after I have considered the drafts of the current submission material---e.g. the novel synopsis or non-fiction overview---and the entire manuscript, to date.

 I strive to practice what I preach and have ghostwritten two books, anonymously: a memoir for a Fortune 500 CEO; and a self-help/inspirational book by a successful life coach.
 One of my strengths as a writer and ghostwriter is the ability to understand the hearts, minds, souls, and intentions of authors and narrators whose points-of-views and life experiences are very different from my own.

 I wrote the memoir from a very rough original draft; and I composed the self-help/inspirational book from telephone and Skype interviews --and from watching the life coach "in action" (there was very little original writing).
 If you don't have the time or inclination to toil away on the pages of the book you were "called" to write--or you have another sort of writing project that you would like to pass-on (such as composing lively and often witty website copy)--shoot me an email and let's talk!

 2000 word Sample review:

 I strongly encourage those who are interested in exploring the possibility of working with me to take advantage of my offer to do a trial editorial & marketing assessment of 2000 words of your. (these should be the first 2000 words if there is a completed manuscript).

 This sample feedback will provide you with an appreciation for the depth of my Writing and marketing insights; as well as an understanding of my professional approach, and communication style.